Lalitshaktawat/biostudio-installation-documents/biocolabsdk.md

 - **Step 2**: Initiate connection to BBrowserX

-Once you have configured all your tokens in the 'User Settings' page, you can simply call the method as follows:
+Once you have configured all your tokens in the `User Settings` page, you can simply call the method as follows:

 ```
 connector = EConnector()
 ```

 To change the domain and its tokens, you have two options.
-First, you can update the 'User Settings' page.
+First, you can update the `User Settings` page.
 Alternatively, you can directly define the private host and token while initializing the connection.

 ```
 connector = EConnector(